CloudEngine

 Common Pitfalls

 1. Sign-in not completed.
 Running icp identity link web … but not finishing the Internet Identity sign-in in the browser leaves the CLI unlinked; later commands fail with authorization errors.
 Re-run and wait for the user to confirm the browser flow finished.
 If no browser ever opened, the command is stalled at the “Press Enter to log in” prompt — relaunch with a piped newline, printf '\n' | icp identity link web …, never < /dev/null (see Step 1).
+If the CLI runs in a remote sandbox, re-running can never complete — see Pitfall 10 and the delegation handoff in Step 1.0.

 2. Wrong --auth origin.
 Using any URL other than the console origin the user signs in with derives a different principal, and the engine rejects the deploy as not authorized.
 Relink with the exact console URL.
 If the deploy is rejected as unauthorized after linking against the default https://opencloud.org, ask the user for the exact URL they sign in with and relink.